HomeProductsTourBlogSupportResource CenterBuy

 • Determine if the condition of FF&E is sufficient to pass applicable governmental agency inspections.

-The value of FF&E is included in the business value determined by the income-based business valuation methods such as Multiple of Discretionary Earnings and Discounted Cash Flow methods.
+The value of FF&E is also included in the business value determined by the income-based business valuation methods such as Multiple of Discretionary Earnings and Discounted Cash Flow methods.

 See Also